streamingfast/graph-improvement-proposals/gips/0082-substreams-on-the-network.md

 Updated: 2024-10-27
 Stage: Draft
 Discussions-To: *To be added later*
-Category: Protocol Logic, Protocol Interfaces
+Category: "Protocol Logic", "Protocol Interfaces"
 Implementations: *To be added later*
 ---